Gerald de Windsor: Marriage and progeny

-In 1109 his wife Nesta was abducted by her second cousin Owain ap Cadwgan.
+In 1109 his wife Nest was abducted by her second cousin Owain ap Cadwgan.
 According to the Brut y Tywysogion, Owain and his men entered the couple's home (assumed by historians to have been either Cilgerran Castle or Little Cenarch) and set fire to the buildings.
-When Gerald was awoken by the noise, Nesta urged him to escape by climbing out through the drain-hole of the garderobe.
-Owain then seized Nesta and her children and carried her off.
+When Gerald was awoken by the noise, Nest urged him to escape by climbing out through the drain-hole of the garderobe.
+Owain then seized Nest and her children and carried her off.
 Some sources, however, suggest that she went with him willingly.

-Gerald's influence was such that due to Nesta's abduction Owain and his father soon lost much of their territory of Powys.
+Gerald's influence was such that due to Nest's abduction Owain and his father soon lost much of their territory of Powys.
 Owain himself was obliged to go into exile in Ireland and when he returned in 1116, he was killed when his retinue of fifty men at arms was cunningly attacked by Gerald and his large cohort as they both traveled to aid the king of England.

 Gerald's son William had a daughter named Isabella Le Gros, who married William De Haya Walensis, by whom she had sons David Walensis and Philip Walensis.
 David and Philip were surnamed in Latin Walensis ("of Wales"), and were the founders of the widespread family surnamed Welsh or Walsh or Wallace.
 Philip Walensis had a son named Howell of Welsh Walensis.

-Nesta is the female progenitor of the Fitzgerald Dynasty, and through her the Fitzgeralds are related to Welsh royalty and to the Tudors (Tewdwrs).
+Nest is the female progenitor of the Fitzgerald Dynasty, and through her the Fitzgeralds are related to Welsh royalty and to the Tudors (Tewdwrs).
 The Tudors are descended from Nest's father Rhys ap Tewdwr (Anglicized to "Tudor").
 Henry Tudor, King of England, was a patrilineal descendant of Rhys ap Tewdwr.
 Consequently, Gerald and Nest's offspring, the Fitzgeralds, are distant cousins to the English Tudors.